 To expand the public's awareness of WILMAPCO, staff will develop various presentations and/or videos to educate the public on the importance of their involvement in the transportation planning process.
-PowerPoint presentations and videos will be created to show to civic and community groups, city, town, and county council meetings, and other interested organizations.
-These presentations and videos may focus on several topics, including the TIP development process, interregional coordination, community and regional planning, RTP development, and freight studies.
+PowerPoint presentations and videos will be created to show to civic and community groups, city, town, and county council meetings, and other

-25.03.05 - Webpage Management
+26.03.05 - Webpage Management

-ADMINISTRATOR: Dawn Voss, Outreach Coordinator; William Swiatek, Principal Planner; and Staff Maintain, update, and continue to improve the WILMAPCO webpage, which provides information including meeting dates, times, locations, and agendas for upcoming Council, Committee, Subcommittee, and other related meetings; publishes and makes available WILMAPCO's plans and studies; and informs the public about opportunities to participate.
+ADMINISTRATOR: Dawn Voss, Outreach Coordinator; William Swiatek, Principal Planner; and Staff

+Maintain, update, and continue to improve the WILMAPCO webpage, which provides information including meeting dates, times, locations, and agendas for upcoming Council, Committee, Subcommittee, and other related meetings; publishes and makes available WILMAPCO's plans and studies; and informs the public about opportunities to participate.
 The webpage also provides access to the UPWP, the TIP, RTP, PPP, and other planning documents, as well as planning data and maps; and provides another method of presenting information and receiving comments on draft documents and planning activities in the region.

-25.03.06 - School Children Education, Safe Routes to School Program, Safe Kids Delaware
+26.03.06 - School Children Education, Safe Routes to School Program, Safe Kids Delaware

-ADMINISTRATOR - Dawn Voss, Outreach Coordinator; and Heather Dunigan, Principal Planner A School Children's Transportation Curriculum was developed in 2001 and adjustments have been made to improve its effectiveness.
+ADMINISTRATOR - Dawn Voss, Outreach Coordinator; and Heather Dunigan, Principal Planner

+A School Children's Transportation Curriculum was developed in 2001 and adjustments have been made to improve its effectiveness.
 In 2010 the program was correlated to Delaware State learning standards and integrated into the statewide curriculum used by all Delaware schools.
 Staff will continue to work with other local schools and community centers by participating in educational cluster sessions, GIS days, summer camps, and other educational activities and events.
 WILMAPCO's Safe Routes to School Program helps create safe, convenient, and fun opportunities for children to bicycle and walk to and from schools by helping to secure federal funding for infrastructure improvements including crosswalk, sidewalk and sign improvements; and developing education and encouragement strategies.
 Staff will work with elementary schools, DOT's, health educators, AAA Delaware, local police departments, Safe Kids Delaware, advocacy groups, and other local partners to coordinate SRTS programs.
 Educational and encouragement highlights include Walk and Bike to School Days, Park-n-Walk/Bike events, bike and pedestrian rodeos, safety assemblies, art contests, health and safety fairs, surveys, poster contests, and many other educational activities and events.
 Staff will continue efforts to coordinate SRTS programs including, chairing and organizing meetings, coordinating walk and bike to school events, offering incentive items, partnering with outside organizations, and conducting events and activities that educate and encourage students to walk and bike to school safely.
 WILMAPCO also develops pedestrian and bicycle safety education activities, events, materials and videos in partnership with Safe Kids Delaware.